 Where can I play Fortnite: Battle Royale?

 Fortnite: Battle Royale is currently free to download on PC, PS4, Xbox One, Nintendo Switch, iOS and Android.

 While Battle Royale is free-to-play, there are various paid packages that you can purchase in order to get more cosmetic items right out of the gate.
 For more on these options, check out our guide to Fortnite's free and paid versions.

 The developers of Fornite Battle Royale have said the game will remain free-to-play permanently.
 Fortnite Save the World currently costs $39.99 to play, but once both modes leave Early Access later this year, Save the World will also become free-to-play.

 If you’re playing on Xbox One, you will need an Xbox Live Gold account, however PS4 players won’t need a PlayStation Plus account.

 Fortnite Battle Royale and Fortnite Save the World are both played on PC exclusively through Epic Games’ own launcher, which you can download here.
 There are currently no plans for a Steam release.

-Is there cross-platform play between PC, Xbox One or PS4 players?
+Is there cross-platform play between PC, Xbox One, PS4 and Switch players?